MicrosoftDocs/architecture-center/docs/databricks-monitoring/application-logs.md

     }
     ```

 1. Add Apache Spark log messages at the appropriate level in your code as required.
 For example, use the `logDebug` method to send a debug log message.
+For more information, see [Logging][spark-logging] in the Spark documentation.

     ```scala
     logTrace("Trace message")